On damping a control system with global aftereffect on quantum graphs. Stochastic interpretation

-{\bf Remark 1.} Although conditions (\ref{2.2}) and (\ref{2.2-1}) can be formally combined by allowing $t$ in (\ref{2.2}) to take the zero value, it is not done since these two conditions are of a different nature.
+{\bf Remark 1.} Although conditions (\ref{2.2}) and (\ref{2.2-1}) can be formally combined by allowing $t$ in (\ref{2.2}) to take the zero value, we prefer not to do it since these two conditions are of a different nature.
 Moreover, one can consider their more general forms